-Where climate risks result in material impacts for a company's financial outlook and accounting assumptions, we would encourage these to be reflected in the financial statements.
-We also encourage key accounting assumptions to be consistent with disclosures made in the narrative section of the company's annual report and accounts.
+- Climate Change Accounting: A company's board should declare that the financial impacts of climate-related matters have been incorporated into the financial statements by providing a statement in the annual report and accounts that the directors have considered the relevance of material climate-related matters within preparation and sign off of the company's accounts.
 The external auditor plays an important role in ensuring that management has implemented appropriate procedures for accounting for climate risks and we encourage the auditors to disclose how climate-related risks have been considered as part of the audit process (particularly for companies in sectors that are materially exposed to climate risks).